Battle of Antón Lizardo: Aftermath

 Thirty wounded men were aboard the General Miramón when she was taken.
 An unknown number of Mexicans and Cubans were taken prisoner, the wounded were quickly removed to the Saratoga and received medical attention.
-In addition to about 4,000 rifles captured, Commodore Turner's men took over 1,000 artillery shells from the Mexican vessels.
+In addition to about 4,000 rifles captured, Commander Turner's men took over 1,000 artillery shells from the Mexican vessels.
 The shells were much needed by conservative forces which had already failed one siege of Veracruz due to a lack of ammunition for their cannons.
 The battle played an important role in ending the Reform War with a liberal victory.
 Due to the loss of supplies, the conservatives under General Miramón failed to take Veracruz from the liberals for a second time.
 Soon after Miramón surrendered his army which ended the conventional phase of the war and started the guerrilla phase.
 The two United States steamers anchored for the night right at the wreck of General Miramón and both tried to free her of the shoal at 5:00 am.
-The salvage of Captain Marin's flagship failed, so the ships set sail for Veracruz.
+The salvage of Captain Marín's flagship failed, so the ships set sail for Veracruz.
 One U.S. sailor was killed in the battle, and another three were wounded.
 Both Saratoga and Indianola were slightly damaged.
-Tomás M. Marin, the mutineers and their Cuban allies were handed over to the Mexican authorities at Veracruz.
+Tomás Marín Sabalza, the mutineers and their Cuban allies were handed over to the Mexican authorities at Veracruz.
 Marquis of Havana eventually ended up in Confederate States Navy service during the American Civil War and was renamed CSS McRae.
-Commodore Turner later served with distinction during the Battle of Charleston Harbor and was awarded the rank of admiral.
+Commander Turner later served with distinction as a commodore during the Battle of Charleston Harbor and was awarded the rank of rear admiral.